lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 Vendor-defined KeyPurposeIds used within a PKI governed by the vendor or a group of vendors typically do not pose interoperability concerns, as non-critical extensions can be safely ignored if unrecognized.
 However, using KeyPurposeIds outside of their intended vendor-controlled environment or in ExtendedKeyUsage extensions that have been marked critical can lead to interoperability issues.
 Therefore, it is advisable not to rely on vendor-defined KeyPurposeIds.
 Instead, this specification defines standard KeyPurposeIds to ensure interoperability across various vendors and industries.

-This specification focuses on use in automation.
-The definitions are intentionally broad to allow use of the KeyPurposeIds in different deployments.
-The details for each deployment needs to be described in technical standards and certificate policies.
+The definitions of theses KeyPurposeIds are intentionally broad to allow their use in different deployments even though they were initially motivated by industrial automation and rail automation, see {{UseCases}}.
+The details for each deployment needs to be described in the relevant technical standards and certificate policies.

-## Use Cases
+## Use Cases {#UseCases}

 Automation hardware and software products strive to become more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy.
 Automation products connected to the Internet would bear the so called [CE marking](#CE-marking) to indicate they comply.